vitamin-sue/HomePage/en.md

 ### Who I Hope to Meet

-I am inclined to build a relationship with a mature, stable, emotionally mindful man.
+I am inclined to build a relationship with a mature, stable, emotionally mindful gentle man.
 Whether short-term or long-term, the following qualities are important to me.

 - Age difference within ±10 years
 - Any background or ethnicity